kiranjthomas/personal-site/content/posts/aws-api-authentication.md

 ### Asymmetric Encryption

-> As the name implies, asymmetric encryption is different on each side; the sender and the recipient use two differen keys.
+> As the name implies, asymmetric encryption is different on each side; the sender and the recipient use two different keys.
 >
 > Asymmetric encryption, also known as public key encryption, uses a public key-private key pairing: data encrypted with the public key can only be decrypted with the private key.